 Loan Rates and Fees.
 Interest rates and fees charged by the Bank on its loan products are based upon the type of loan, the degree of risk, competitive market rates, and the underlying collateral.
+As a general matter, the Bank prefers to use competitive pricing in order to select for lower leverage, lower risk assets.
 The Bank generally does not charge origination fees on commercial and residential mortgage loans.
 Fees are subject to the limitations imposed by the regulations of the Massachusetts Commissioner of Banks ("Commissioner of Banks").
 Loan origination and commitment fees, net of direct loan origination costs, are deferred and are recognized as adjustments to loan interest income.
 The Bank amortizes these amounts over the contractual life of the related loans using the level-yield method.
 Exit fees and prepayment fees are recognized in full at the time of receipt.

 Asset Quality.
 The Bank evaluates its loan portfolio regularly so as to recognize potential problem loans at an early stage and minimize losses.
 Given the leverage inherent in banking, maintaining good asset quality is critical to the Bank's business.
 The Bank commences collection procedures on commercial real estate loans once a loan payment is more than 10 days past due and on residential loans once a loan payment is 15 days past due.
 The Executive Committee of the Board of Directors reviews a list of all loans two payments past due every two weeks, as well as all loans in technical default due to bankruptcy, delinquent payment of real estate taxes, insurance, condo/homeowners association fees, or any other breach of loan covenants.
-The Committee also reviews the status of any collection-related legal proceedings every two weeks.
+The Executive Committee also reviews the status of any collection-related legal proceedings every two weeks.
 The Board of Directors reviews a detailed list of all loans two or more payments past due at each monthly meeting.

 The accrual of interest on mortgage and commercial loans is discontinued at the time a loan is 90 days past due unless the credit is well-secured and in the process of collection.
-Personal loans are typically charged off no later than becoming 180 days past due.
+Personal loans are typically charged-off no later than becoming 180 days past due.
 Past due status is based on contractual terms of the loan.
-In all cases, loans are placed on non-accrual or charged off at an earlier date if collection of principal or interest is considered doubtful.
+In all cases, loans are placed on non-accrual or charged-off at an earlier date if collection of principal or interest is considered doubtful.